FNP vs. ACNP + Core Differences

 What Does an FNP Do?

-Family nurse practitioners deliver primary healthcare to individuals across the lifespan, with an emphasis on family-centered preventive care.
-Their expertise lies in working with a variety of patients to manage health conditions at various stages of life.
+Family nurse practitioners deliver primary healthcare to individuals across the lifespan, emphasizing family-centered preventive care.
+Their expertise lies in working with many patients to manage health conditions at various stages of life.

 What Does an AG-ACNP Do?